emtiu/freebsd-outerbase/customdrives.md

 #### installing

-The following descriptions are kept brief, highlighting the differences to the simple, one-drive installation, aimed at people familiar with the freebsd-outerbase installation process (most likely, just myself).
+The following descriptions are kept brief, highlighting the differences to the simple, one-drive installation, aimed at people familiar with the freebsd-outerbase installation process (just myself, honestly).

 The first step is partitioning both drives as laid out in the work of ASCII art above.